nitya/contoso-web/README.md

 VISUAL_KEY=<YOUR_PROMPTFLOW_VISUAL_KEY>
 ```

 If you follow the [Contoso Chat](https://github.com/Azure-Samples/contoso-chat/) repo, you will have all of these endpoints set up already.
-If you want to use the Visual Chat feature, you will need to wait until GPT-4 Turbo with Vision is released.
+If you want to use the Visual Chat feature, you will need to wait until GPT-4 Turbo with Vision is released. **Note:** The PROMPTFLOW_ENDPOINT and PROMPTFLOW_KEY environment variables are obtained from the _Deployment endpoint_ for the Contoso Chat application once it is completed.

 ## Additional Features
 As part of this site we have added debug statements to the console to see the responses.
 For the grounded chat, you will see the following: